 Current Students: Please write to the Visa Team at firstname.lastname@example.org to request your letter.

-Period of Leave as a Short Term Student
+Period of Leave as a Standard Visitor Student

-You are allowed to spend up to 6 months in one year in the UK as a Short Term Student or a Visitor.
-You can make multiple trips to the UK under these immigration categories, provided the length of your stay(s) does not exceed 6 months in total.
+You are allowed to spend up to 6 months in one year in the UK for studying in the UK using the Standard Visitor Visa route.
+You can make multiple trips to the UK under these immigration categories for short periods, provided you do not use this route for frequent and prolonged visits.
 You may need to provide evidence of this with your visa application (Visa Nationals) or if you are requesting entry at the border (Non-Visa Nationals).

 Employment / Internships / Volunteering

-Please note that Short Term Students are not allowed to carry out any of the following activities while in the UK:
+Please note that Standard Visitor visa route does not allow following activities while in the UK:

 - Engage in paid or unpaid work.